-At the beginning of the year the fund moved its Global Equity investment managed by Baillie Gifford onto London CIV Global Alpha portfolio which again is managed by Baillie Gifford.
+At the beginning of 2016 the fund moved its Global Equity investment managed by Baillie Gifford onto London CIV Global Alpha portfolio which again is managed by Baillie Gifford.
 This is the Fund's first investment into the London CIV.
-Since the transition the portfolio value has increased by £54m and showing a closing value of £214m as at 31 March 2017.
-As at to date the Fund made a further two investments UK equity and diversified growth thorough LCIV.
-The total invested on the LCIV platform stands at £350m.
+In 2017/18 the Fund moved a further three mandates into the LCIV; these include Emerging market Equity, UK Equity and Diversified Growth Funds.
+The total invested on the LCIV platform stands at £515m; with an estimated annual fee saving of £451k.